 Same drug was effective in one research and in other, wasn’t.
 The pharmaceuticals have won in the end and the public was lead to believe that cholesterol kills and it is vital to keep lowering its levels.

 Is that really true though?
 Apparently, none knows as the levels are a very individual matter.
 It is a case of whether the hen or the egg was first.
-If, for example, a person with alcohol addiction issue dies of liver issues but also has very low cholesterol, the latter may come through in research with a false conclusion that low cholesterol kills.
+If, for example, a person with alcohol addiction issue dies of liver cirrhosis but also has very low cholesterol, the latter may come through in research with a false conclusion that low cholesterol kills.
 Same goes for cancer sufferers, they have low cholesterol because they are sick, not vice versa.
 Similarly, if a person’s blood vessels were damaged by homocysteine, levels of cholesterol will show as heightened.
 This would be caused by body’s attempts to remedy the damage (cholesterol is the main repairer here).
 In such cases, treating patients with blocked arteries by lowering cholesterol can be likened to treating chickenpox by putting make-up on it.

 There is no ideal level of cholesterol – too low and too high can be dangerous and it is individual to a person.
 According to some researchers, the healthy estimate would be between 170 and 250 while for elderly women it should be slightly higher.
 Risk of death increases with levels below 170 and above 270.
 Ideal values for males between 35 and 57 years of age are 180-200 (the lowest risk of death).